mvolkmann/MyUnixEnv/notes/Go02-GettingStarted.md

 ### Install Go

-One way to install Go is to browse <https://golang.org/dl/>, download a platform-specific installer, and double-click it.
+One way to install Go is to browse <https://golang.org/dl/>, find a binary release for your system, and follow the instructions.
 If you are using a Mac and have Homebrew (<https://brew.sh/>) installed, you can instead run `brew install go`.
 To verify that Go is installed, open a terminal and enter `go version` which should output the version of Go you have installed.

-In Unix and macOS Go is installed in the `/usr/local/go` directory.
+In Unix and macOS, Go is installed in the `/usr/local/go` directory.
 The `src` subdirectory contains the source code for the standard library packages.

-### Create Workspace
+### Create a Workspace

 Go projects live in a workspace which is home to one or more packages.